k3po/k3po/specification/k3po.control/SPEC.md

 If the "content-length" header is specified, then a message body of the specified length must be added.

-Headers that are not understood / processed must result in an ERROR event if received by the server, or a closed connection if received on the client
+Headers and messages that are not understood/processed by a receiver may be ignored.
+The writers must only send headers and messages that it understands.

 ## Message Types